ciur/papermerge/docs/source/setup/systemd.rst

 ======================

 You will need to install :ref:`os specific packages <osspecific>` first.
-Then make sure that :ref:`PostreSQL is up and running <packages-and-db>`.

 Make sure that your machine has both ``nginx`` and ``systemd`` available::